 You can easily make your own pumpkin pie spice by mixing together 3 teaspoons of cinnamon, 2 teaspoons of ginger, 1 teaspoon of ground cloves, and 1 teaspoon of nutmeg.
 Then, simply measure out to the correct amount you need for the recipe.
 You need 1 tablespoon for the pumpkin carrot cake.

-Can I make this cake gluten free?
+Can I make this pumpkin cake gluten-free?

 If you want to make this pumpkin carrot cake gluten-free, substitute the all-purpose flour with this 1:1 gluten-free baking flour.